tianzhiya/DGFNet/README.md

 ## Result
 The results of the fusion of deformed IR and visible images on the MSRS test set can be downloaded at the following link:[https://drive.google.com/file/d/1qgv0iSbxdoDJp0oG6kX9HdH6a2c7quHG/view?usp=drive_link](https://drive.google.com/file/d/1BORZE4Vm3ThMmTVF6eThddMeg_9lMe4S/view?usp=sharing) .

-The results of the fusion of deformed IR and visible images on the M3FD test set can be downloaded at the following link: [https://drive.google.com/file/d/10YLlPcHTxsKu3Et_tTfji5Sj7n_HASs4/view?usp=drive_link](https://drive.google.com/file/d/1OsWHrMvXMgVb1Kf8u-UJ4Ln6om-kk88k/view?usp=sharing)

 ## References